 The Virginian Railway Passenger Station in Roanoke was built in 1909.
 This depot, the Virginian’s most significant brick station, is one of just a handful of Virginian buildings remaining.
-It served as Roanoke’s Virginian station until cessation of passenger service in January 1956.
+It served as Roanoke’s Virginian Station until cessation of passenger service in January 1956.

 Norfolk Southern Corporation

-the Mill Mountain Greenway.
+The station will provide the public with a comfort station at the midway point of the Mill Mountain Greenway.
 The station will also serve as a gateway to the Riverside Center for Research and Technology.